 How will I know you received my application?

-We will email a receipt verifying that we have received your application.
+An automated email receipt verifying that we have received your application will be sent.
+You may need to check your spam/junk mail.
 Please review it carefully to ensure all information is correct.
-If you do not receive a receipt emailed within 10 days of submitting your application, city families should contact the Student Recruitment and Placement office at 314.633.5200.
-St. Louis County resident families should call the VICC office at 314.721.8422, ext.
-3012.
-After May 25, 2017, we can no longer accept applications submitted online.
-Only paper applications to schools and grades with open seats will be processed.
+If you do not receive a receipt emailed within 10 work days of submitting your application, city families should contact the Student Recruitment office at 314.633.5200 to ensure your email address is entered correctly and the application was fully submitted.
+St. Louis County resident families should call the VICC office at 314.721.8422.
+After August 12, 2022, applications may no longer be submitted online.
+Only paper applications to schools and grades with open seats will be processed after August 12, 2022.

 When is the Magnet School Lottery?

-The two Pool lotteries for the 2017-2018 school year will be held by:
+The two Pool lotteries for the 2022-23 school year will be held on:

 What are my child's chances of being accepted to a magnet school?

-Applying within the lottery period deadlines will greatly increase the chances of a child receiving an acceptance offer.
+Applying within the Pool A lottery period deadlines will greatly increase the chances of a child receiving an acceptance offer.
+Acceptance rates vary from year to year depending on the number of seats available for a school/grade level, and the number of applicants.
 Please note, do not apply for a school you are not willing to send your child to attend.
 Students accepted to any school choice requested will no longer be considered for placement to the other school requested on the submitted application, even if the school offered is the second choice.
-Acceptance rates vary form year to year depending on the number of seats available for a school/grade level.

 How will I find out if my child is accepted?

-The Application and Placement program and websites used allows parents to access and view their student's application dashboard if they have applied online and set up an account.
-Families may also learn the results by calling the Student Recruitment and Placement Office at 314.633.5200, or by emailing a request to email@example.com.
-St. Louis County resident families may call the VICC office at 314.721.8422, ext.
-3012, or email firstname.lastname@example.org.
+The Application and Placement program and websites used allow parents to access and view their student's application dashboard if they have applied online and set up an account.
+Families may also learn the results by calling the Student Recruitment Office at 314.633.5200, or by email.
+St. Louis County resident families may call the VICC office at 314.721.8422, or email.

 What do I do after my child is accepted?

-If your child is accepted you should claim the seat on your child's dashboard.
-However, this accepted school assignment will be considered as the default 2017-18 school year assignment for your child unless you decline the seat on your child's dashboard, via email notification to email@example.com, or in writing to the Student Recruitment and Placement Office.
-The school your child is accepted into should contact you in the Spring of 2017 about an open house for newly accepted students that will be held prior to the end of the 2016-2017 school year.
-Check this application website, or www.slps.org for details.
+If your child is accepted you should claim the seat on your child's dashboard or via email.
+However, the offered school assignment will be considered accepted as the default 2022-23 school year assignment for your child unless you decline the seat on your child's dashboard, via email notification, or in writing to the SLPS Student Recruitment Office.
+The school your child is accepted into should contact you in the Spring of 2022 about any events for newly accepted students that will be held prior to the end of the 2021-2022 school year.

 What if I change my mind after my child is accepted?

-Please decline the seat on your child's dashboard, via email notification to firstname.lastname@example.org, or in writing to the Student Recruitment and Placement Office.
+Please decline the seat on your child's dashboard, or via email notification, or in writing to the Student Recruitment Office.
 Include your child's name, date of birth, the school and grade where a seat was offered, and the reason for declining the seat.
-For currently enrolled St. Louis Public Schools students, if the seat offered is declined the child's school assignment will default to their previously attended St. Louis Public School.
-St. Louis County resident families should notify the VICC office in writing, or by sending an email to email@example.com.
+For currently enrolled St. Louis Public Schools students, if the seat offered is declined the child's school assignment will default to their previously attended or next assigned St. Louis Public School.
+St. Louis County resident families should notify the VICC office in writing, or by sending an email.